 Each of our departments is responsible for adding, maintaining and improving the content on their own pages on our website.

-We offer training to officers in each department on how to use our systems and how to write for the web to ensure consistency and aim for content that gets it right, first time, every time for our visitors.
+The digital team offer training to officers in each department on how to use our systems and how to write for the web to ensure consistency and aim for content that gets it right, first time, every time for our visitors.

-The digital and web development team also provide information for the website and work with departments to help them improve their pages through understanding visitor feedback, statistics, good online practice and a range of other tools.
+We also provide information for the website and work with departments to help them improve their pages through understanding visitor feedback, statistics, good online practice and a range of other tools.

 Our house style